|

 - HAFREN:

-is the Latin form of Severn, name of a river in England.
+Modern form of Welsh Habren, a form of Severn, the name of a river in England where a

 - HEFINA: